Viiprogrammer/electron-forge-vue3/README.md

 </center>

-The boilerplate for making electron applications built with vue (pretty much what it sounds like).
+The boilerplate for making electron applications built with Vue 3.

 ## How to use: